Bachelor's Degree in Chemistry

 Our program’s approval by the American Chemical Society greatly assists our graduates in securing employment or pursuing further study in graduate or professional schools.

-Chemistry students participate in a number of extracurricular clubs and organizations, including:
+Our students participate in a number of organizations, including:

 - Science Olympiad